cleanycloth/PythonOS/README.md

 A quick and dirty operating system lookalike program made in Python, originally as a joke between myself and a friend in college a couple of years ago.

 Prerequisites:
  - Some form of Python 3, but I'd recommend the latest.
 Python 2 is not, and will not be supported.
-It's crap.
+Even Python is stopping support soon for 2.
  - For Linux, nano is required for the text editor, because I detest Vim.
 Sorry.
-And since macOS has it by default it makes things easier.
 One of these days I'll probably make a way of detecting your default editor or something, we'll see.
  - Windows has been tested for compatibility, but it *should* work on Linux and macOS as well.** Though, it's been a while since I last tested it.
  - Pyobjc is needed for macOS to play sound correctly without spewing errors everywhere.
 PythonOS will attempt to do this for you, but be warned: this is untested.
 At worst it just won't install and you'll have no audio in PythonOS.

 **NOTE: macOS bugs have mostly been ironed out now.
 Linux remains mostly untested but should work better than version 1.9.
-See below for known issues.

 This program uses some external programs and code: